Degree Deflation in 2026: Why Verified Skills Matter More Than a College Degree

 1. Micro-Certifications

-Short, targeted programs that prove mastery of specific tools or frameworks.
+Short, targeted programs that prove mastery of specific tools or frameworks (e.g., SEO certifications, Data analytics credentials).

 2. Public Portfolios